natimango/nati-finance/README.md

 ## AI Parser
 - Entry point: `src/services/aiParser.js` (pluggable via `AI_PROVIDER`).
-- Heuristic/default: regex + rule-based parsing on OCR text.
+- Heuristic/default: regex + rule-based parsing on OCR text for zero-cost fallback.
-- OpenAI/Groq/heuristic branches are present; ensure API keys and provider are set before use.
+- OpenAI is the only external provider; make sure `OPENAI_API_KEY` is set if you enable it.
 - Always designed to fail gracefully and allow manual processing.

 ## Current UI Notes